Toloka/docs/en/api/concepts/get-bonus-list.md

 Toloker ID. ||
 || **assignment_id** | **string**

-ID of the Toloker's response to the task a reward is issued for. ||
+ID of the Toloker's response to the task a bonus is issued for. ||
 || **private_comment** | **string**

 Comments that are only visible to the requester. ||